sabrinabm94/javascript/README.md

 # Repository structure

-## Assets

-The assets folder has images and other files that will be reused by the projects, some files come from front-end-environment repository.

 ## Javascript

 Scripts for testing javascript features and sintax, and apps.

+## Jquery

+Scripts for testing jQuery features and sintax, and apps.

 ## Node

 Scripts to test Node features.

-## Jquery

-Scripts for testing jQuery features and sintax, and apps.

 ---